 Capital city reforms rarely occur in response to exogenous shocks, such as natural disasters.
-In the absence of a randomized experiment on the location of subnational capitals, we will use observational data and leverage two aspects of the reform process: i) the timing of reforms is often idiosyncratic and, more importantly, ii), unobserved confounders are likely to affect all cities in regions that will be reformed similarly.
-In other words, all other cities in the region that will be reformed (i.e., split) are in the set of candidate cities to become capitals and were on similar growth trajectories before the reform took place.
-12
+In the absence of a randomized experiment on the location of subnational capitals, we will use observational data and leverage two aspects of the reform process: i) the timing of reforms is often idiosyncratic and, more importantly, ii, unobserved confounders are likely to affect all cities in regions that will be reformed similarly.
+Our strategy assumes that all other cities in the region that will be reformed (i.e., split) are in the set of candidates to become capitals and makes the testable assumption that these cities were on similar growth trajectories before the reform took place.
+In robustness checks, we relax these assumptions further by considering a subset of likely candidates for capital cities or focusing only on cities in child districts.